sbslee/fuc/doc/CLI.md

 ```
 usage: fuc qfcount [-h] fastq_file

-This command will count sequence reads from a FASTQ file (both zipped and
+This command will count sequence reads in a FASTQ file (both zipped and
 unzipped).

 positional arguments: